IEA-Paris/PPIAS/articles/understanding-the-software-of-the-mind-self-and-culture-analysis-of-the-secrets-to-happiness-health-and-long-life.md

 **Figure 60: Work values, leadership efficacy, and traditional leadership style**

 **Figure 61: Work values, leadership efficacy, and future-oriented leadership style**

-In empirical studies of self and academic achievement, parents view their children with love, sacrifice, and hope, and pressure them to achieve (Kim & Park, 2013).
-However, not every parent is loving and takes care of their children.
-When children are neglected, rejected, or abused, adolescents do not feel a sense of responsibility for their life, and they morally disengage.
-In Korea, starting with parents, how other people view "Me" becomes an important aspect of self-identity of how "I" view "Me."

-In empirical studies of the conception of the self, the importance of relationship and emotional connectedness have been documented and verified (Kim & Park, 2013).
-A total of 1,465 participants, consisting of 623 elementary, middle, high school, and university students and their parents (421 mothers and 421 father) completed an open-ended survey to freely write down their perception of their mother, father or children, sibling, teacher, and friend.
-Secondly, they were asked to write their conception of the self when they are with the target person.
-Figure 48 summarizes the results.
-(See Figure 48).
-The width of the bar indicates the degree of importance, and the length of the bar indicates social distance.
-The results indicate that the self is extended in various relationships and the shared relationship becomes a part of the self.
-For adolescents, the most important and closest person is the mother, followed by father and then friends.
-For parents, it is their children, followed by their spouse, and then friends.
-This is the basis of the extended relational self.
-Individuals are connected to their past through their parents and to the future through their children.
-The shared relationship becomes internalized as a part of their conception of the self.
-When the mother passes away, a part of the person's self is empty, and no one can fill that void.
-Every lunar New Year and Thanksgiving they go to their mother's grave to pay respect to her and to thank her for all the things she has done.

-**Insert Figure 48 here**

 ## **IX.
 Unified Theory of the Biological World**